franncode/noteMe/README.md

 # ToDo Web [see it in action!](www.google.com)

-This is a basic web app ToDo List
+This is a basic web app ToDo List made with:

-We work with:
 * HTML
 * CSS
 * Vanilla JS